Earth and planetary science, environment

 Curriculum and Tracks

 This Master’s degree follows a single track devoted to comprehensive study of the planet Earth.
 Each student will define his or her own disciplinary focus.
 Students will be tutored by a researcher from one of our partner institutions, who will help them design their own learning path.
-Instruction is given in person, with a major research component.
+Courses are given in person, with a major research component.

 It includes (1) a common core curriculum with both field internships (two) and research internships (two), (2) courses on quantitative methods in the geosciences and (3) a wide array of electives beyond the common core, all optional, that can be taken in either M1 or M2.
 As a result, students can design their own thematic or disciplinary focus by choosing electives after discussion with, and with the approval of, their mentor.